Ages 11–25

 About Our Provision

 Changing Lives Alternative Provision in Manchester offers inclusive, hands-on education that combines academic progress with emotional and practical skill development.
-Our goal is to help each young person rediscover their strengths, build confidence, and re-engage with education or employment through experiential, animal-assisted learning.
+Our goal is to help each young person rediscover their strengths, build confidence, and re-engage with education or employment through animal-assisted learning.

 • Life skills: teamwork, communication, problem solving, responsibility and perseverance